getndazn/dazn-lambda-powertools/README.md

 ### Did you consider monkey-patching the clients instead?

-Instead of forcing you to use our own AWS clients, we could have monkey patched the AWS SDK clients (which we already do in the tests).
-We can also monkey patch Node's `http` module (like what [Nock](https://github.com/node-nock/nock) does) to intercept HTTP requests and inject correlation IDs as HTTP headers.
+Instead of forcing you to use dazn-powertools AWS clients, we could have monkey patched the AWS SDK clients (which we already do in the tests).
+We could also monkey patch Node's `http` module (like what [Nock](https://github.com/node-nock/nock) does) to intercept HTTP requests and inject correlation IDs as HTTP headers.

-We can apply these monkey patching when you apply the correlation IDs middleware, and your function would automagically forward correlation IDs without having to use our own client libraries.
-That way, as a user of the tools, I can use whatever HTTP client I wish, and can use the standard SDK clients as well.
+We could apply the monkey patching when you apply the correlation IDs middleware, and your function would "automagically" forward correlation IDs without having to use our own client libraries.
+That way, as a user of the tools, you could use whatever HTTP client you wish, and can use the standard SDK clients as well.

 We did entertain this idea, but I wanted to leave at least one decision for you to make.
 The rationale is that when things go wrong (e.g. unhandled error, or bug in our wrapper code) or when they don't work as expected (e.g. you're using an AWS SDK client that we don't support yet), at least you have that one decision to start debugging (change the `require` statement to use the official library instead of our own to see if things things still work).